 Mihaly Csikszentmihalyi

-The creator of Flow theory, who scientifically studied the optimal experience of being completely absorbed in an activity.
-He revealed that people experience their greatest happiness and achievement in a state of flow.
+The founder of Flow theory, who scientifically studied the optimal experience of becoming completely absorbed in an activity.
+He showed that in a state of flow, people experience the highest levels of happiness and fulfillment.

 Details